 A lifelong love and concern for insects directed him to a Master’s degree in Conservation Biology, work in the Fisher Ant Lab, rich experiences working in the entomology departments of the California Academy of Science and IZIKO South African Museum and a scientific publication.

 Kevin’s insect art combines a passion for environmental conservation, science education and design.
-He has created pieces for natural history museums, zoos, galleries, coffee table books and people like you.
-Additionally, he has also created non-insect related pieces, designing and making pieces for the National Archives “Red Tape” project.
+His work is currently displayed in natural history museums, zoos, art galleries, coffee table books, and in thousands of houses and offices.
+Additionally, he has created non-insect art, designing and hand-making pieces for the National Archives “Red Tape” project.

 Kevin has a B.S. in Psychology from Boston College and a Master of Biology (Conservation Biology) from San Francisco State University/California Academy of Sciences.
 He lives in Sonoma County California with his wife, dog, and two young sons – one named after his favorite entomologist/scientist E.O.
 Wilson.